dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 - **Vampire attack**: When a project is created with the sole purpose of stealing liquidity and user activity from another by giving users a more comfortable/faster/cheaper way to transact or providing additional incentives as opposed to a competing project.
 Ex.
 SushiSwap on Uniswap in Q4 2020 (providing bigger incentives to LPs), or BSC (Binance Smart Chain) on Ethereum in Q1 2021 (providing cheaper gas fees at the cost of security, decentralization, long-term sustainability and spam mitigation).

 - **Airdrop**: An airdrop is an event where a project allocates and distributes a specific amount of its supply to non-insiders (investors, developers) and releases this portion of the supply to previous users, liquidity providers or even people that apply to it.

+- **Vesting period**: The vesting period is the period of time in which an investor or token recipient, after making an investment or participating in a protocol, is unable to sell their vested tokens.
+The tokens may be in their wallet already or they may take a while to be received or for it to be possible to claim them or sell them in the open market.

 ***